 As a lead classroom teacher, your goal will be to improve the conversational English skills of students.
 Through creative classroom exercises and educational games, your native English abilities and cultural savvy will improve the oral competence of eager Chinese students.

-Teaching contracts typically require 15 to 22 classroom hours per week.
+Teaching contracts typically require 22 hours of classroom instruction per week.
 In addition, you’ll need to devote time to class planning, presentations, faculty meetings, and some extracurricular activities.
-In some cases overtime can be negotiated, typically at a rate of 80-120 CNY/hour.
+If your teaching schedule exceeds 22 hours per week you will be eligible for overtime pay.

 Pay is generous by local standards, and about twice what a local teacher makes.
 You can enjoy a comfortable standard of living on what you earn.
 Expenses are very low, and your income can go a long way, leaving you with funds to explore and experience all China has to offer!